Fordham Rams football: Conference championships

-Aside from brief memberships inside local D-III conferences (the Metropolitan Intercollegiate Conference in the '70s where the Rams won a league title in 1977 and the Liberty Football Conference in the '80s where the Rams won league titles in 1987 and 1988) Fordham has spent the bulk of their football existence as an independent.
+Aside from brief memberships inside local NCAA Division III conferences (the Metropolitan Intercollegiate Conference in the '70s where the Rams won a league title in 1977 and the Liberty Football Conference in the '80s, where the Rams won league titles in 1987 and 1988) Fordham has spent the bulk of their football existence as an independent.
 They then joined the Patriot League in 1990 and after over a decade of struggles, finally won conference crowns in 2002, 2007 and 2014.
 Each title earned the team automatic bids into the NCAA FCS (previously I-AA) playoffs.